Discrepancies between AppsFlyer and third-party platforms

 Overview

-Due to data-sharing policies of media sources that provide user-level data, not all data is shared with third-party platforms (such as analytics and marketing platforms).
-For these reasons, there may be attribution discrepancies between data shown on third-party platforms and the data in AppsFlyer.
+Due to media sources' data-sharing policies, not all user-level data is shared with third-party platforms (such as analytics and marketing platforms).
+For these reasons, there may be discrepancies in attribution between data displayed on third-party platforms and data in AppsFlyer.

 Note